 1. Drove the minivan to pick up hay and straw at the nearest feed store.

 2. Recycled some of my amazon boxes to keep the weeds from popping up immediately.

 3. Put a layer of hay down and sprinkled with blood and bone meal.

 4. Put a layer of straw down and sprinkled with blood and bone meal.

 5. Put down a few inches of dirt/compost

-And this is what we have so far!
+And that is what we have so far!
 It will be fun adding plants as the season goes on.
-Here in Phoenix we have 300 growing days a year!
+Here we have 300 growing days a year!